 How Does Clienteling Work?

 Clienteling breaks down into two main functions.
-The first is gathering data about customer interactions, and the second is leveraging this information to create personalized experiences for customers.
+The first is gathering data about customer interactions, and the second is leveraging this information to create personalized customer experiences.

 That sounds like a flawless shopping experience, right?